bobbybudnick/SFS-Infrastructure/README.md

 for easy networking and file exchange with clients of different operating systems.
 SMB configuration - samba configuration for easy access and no login dialogs
-config.txt.STAGINGSERVER - raspberry pi specific power saving boot options
+config.txt.STAGINGSERVER - Raspberry pi specific power saving boot options
 10. Power Control
 It is advantageous to have fine tuned centralized energy management for a number of reasons.
 The network can be moved to a moderate energy state when